1. Who struck the Saudi facilities?

 3. What’s the Saudi role?

 At the outset of the Saudi intervention in Yemen, many experts said the kingdom was overstating Iranian involvement there -- that while Iran was backing the Houthis, there was no proof it was arming them.
-Since then, the evidence has grown that Iran’s involvement includes training and armaments, though on a scale much smaller than Iran’s involvement in Syria or Iraq.
-For example, the Houthis say their offensive drones are home-made, but a United Nations panel of experts concluded that the rebels’ Qatef-1 drone was assembled from components supplied by an outside source and is “virtually identical” to a product made by Iran Aircraft Manufacturing Industries.
+Since then, the evidence has grown that Iran’s involvement includes training and armaments, though on a scale much smaller than Iran’s presence in Syria or Iraq.
+For example, the Houthis say their offensive drones are home-made, but a UN panel of experts concluded that the rebels’ Qatef-1 drone was assembled from components supplied by an outside source and is “virtually identical” to a product made by Iran Aircraft Manufacturing Industries.

 6. How else is the U.S. position shifting?

 Biden has pledged to work toward returning the U.S. to an era of diplomacy with Iran, after four years of his predecessor’s campaign of “maximum pressure” on that country.
 In April 2019, Trump vetoed a resolution passed by Congress demanding the U.S. end its involvement in the Yemen war.
 Trump defended the U.S. role as essential to protect Americans in the region and to fend off Iran’s influence.
 He even hinted at the time that the U.S. might retaliate for the 2019 strike on Saudi facilities, saying the country was “locked and loaded depending on verification” of the culprit.